wikicrafter/Mytxt/Security/KaliWSl.md

 The password can be changed later via: sudo kex --esm --passwd

 This will start the Win-KeX server as root and launch the Win-KeX client in full screen mode.

+---

+## 🚀 Keep This Project Going

+Creating comprehensive guides like this takes time, research, and lots of coffee! ☕

+**Here's how you can help:**

+🌟 **Star this repository** - It's free and helps others find these guides
+💝 **[Support on Ko-fi](https://ko-fi.com/gigaa)** - Buy me a coffee (or energy drink!) to fuel more content
+👤 **Follow on GitHub** - Be the first to know about new guides and updates

+*Every star, every coffee, every follow makes a difference.
+Thank you for your support!* 🙏✨